-Once I finally manage to locate our location (usually pointed out to me by B. when we stop for gas), continuing to read and follow the map is like going the wrong way on a one-way street — I need reading glasses to see the map clearly, but I also need sunglasses because of the glare.
+Once I do finally manage to find our location (usually pointed out to me by B. when we stop for gas), continuing to read and follow the map is like going the wrong way on a one-way street – I need reading glasses to see the map clearly, but I also need sunglasses because of the glare.
 So yes, I have actually had to don my sunglasses over my readers (the ultimate in road-trip geek chic).
-Not only do I look like a deer caught in the headlights, but wearing both pairs of glasses at the same time puts undue pressure on my allergy-ridden sinuses and creates undue snickers from B.
+Not only do I look like a deer caught in the headlights, but wearing both pairs of glasses at the same time puts undue pressure on my allergy-ridden sinuses (while generating undue snickers from B.).

-If that isn’t enough to take me off map patrol, how about this?
-While I can now follow the map’s details thanks to wearing both pairs of glasses, I can’t focus.
+And, while I theoretically can follow the map’s details thanks to wearing both pairs of glasses, I can’t focus.
 Because reading while riding in a car makes me queasy.
 Between the sinus headache and the motion sickness, I feel so awful that figuring out which way we’re headed is no longer of any interest to me.
 I’m sure that I am headed straight to hell.

 What usually happens next is that a) we stop to buy me some ginger ale, b) B. pores over the map and memorizes what he needs to know, and c) I get “promoted” to exit patrol, i.e., “Let me know when you see signs for exit 29.”
 (I can do that.)

 My last confrontation with the map is trying to fold it back to its original state when the trip is over.
-All I can say is that it’s not pretty.
-(Picture Taz, that animated Tasmanian Devil character, in a whirl of mishap.
-That would be me.)
-I end up rumpled; the map, crumpled.
+All I can say is that it’s not pretty — I end up rumpled; the map, crumpled.
+Score: map, one; moi, zero.

 Time for a latitude adjustment.